certifiedJ/CPAN-226-Project/README.md

 EMAIL_HOST_PASSWORD=your-app-password

 Replace the last 2 lines with your info, The password means Security > App Passwords (We created in lab3)

+In order to see the icons added, open intergrated terminal for email_app and run 'pip install django-widget-tweaks'